-In the case of Genesis themes, there is a plugin called Genesis Simple Edits that let you change the footer links easily if you can find a way to do that.
+In the case of Genesis themes, there is a plugin called Genesis simple edits that let you change the footer links easily if you can find a way to do that.

 3. Responsive designs

 This simple option can boost your ranking and helps in getting better results.
 But if you can spend money for a custom mobile theme, then forget this option.
-In the standard case where you need a theme that adjusts itself automatically across all devices.
+In the standard case where you need a theme that adjust itself automatically across all devices.
 Then, you should look for a responsive WordPress theme.
 It looks good for desktops, mobile phone and also tablets.